sdmx-twg/sdmx-rest/doc/availability.md

 The use case can be supported as follows:

 1. When the user adds or removes a data query filter by checking or unchecking a checkbox, call the Data Availability API with the current data query state.
-2. The response will include the DataAvailability constraint.
-If the DataAvailability constraint has a seriesCount it can be used to either enable or disable the 'Run Query' button based on its value.
+2. The response will include the AvailabilityConstraint.
+If the AvailabilityConstraint has a seriesCount it can be used to either enable or disable the 'Run Query' button based on its value.